-The Propel Endeavor S is an electric skateboard that offers you the ability to go out on rough, off-road adventures while simultaneously being a comfortable city commuter.
+The Propel Endeavor1 S is an electric skateboard that offers you the ability to go out on rough, off-road adventures while simultaneously being a comfortable city commuter.

 As you can see, it doesn’t look like your typical electric skateboard.
 It has a bunch of interesting components that make it very unique.